woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 This guide provides examples for third-party developers and hosting providers on how to integrate their systems with WooCommerce's coming soon mode.
 For more details, please read the [developer blog post](https://developer.woocommerce.com/2024/06/18/introducing-coming-soon-mode/).

+## Introduction

+WooCommerce's coming soon mode allows you to temporarily make your site invisible to the public while you work on it.
+This guide will show you how to integrate this feature with your system, clear server cache when site visibility settings change, and sync coming soon mode with other plugins.

+## Prerequisites

+-   Familiarity with PHP and WordPress development.

+## Step-by-step instructions

-## Clear server cache on site visibility settings change
+### Clear server cache on site visibility settings change

-When the site's visibility settings is changed, it may be necessary to clear a server cache in order for the changes to be applied and customer-facing pages re-cached.
-You can utilize [`update_option`](https://developer.wordpress.org/reference/hooks/update_option/) hook to achieve this.
+When the site's visibility settings change, it may be necessary to clear a server cache to apply the changes and re-cache customer-facing pages.
+The [`update_option`](https://developer.wordpress.org/reference/hooks/update_option/) hook can be used to achieve this.

 ```php
 add_action( 'update_option_woocommerce_coming_soon', 'clear_server_cache', 10, 3 );